Francesca Stavrakopoulou: Career

 Stavrakopoulou was awarded a D.Phil. in theology by the University of Oxford.
 Her dissertation, which examined the creation of an imagined past within the Hebrew Bible, was subsequently published as King Manasseh and Child Sacrifice: Biblical Distortions of Historical Realities.

-Stavrakopoulou filled subsequent teaching and research positions at Oxford at Worcester College, as a Junior Research Fellow and as a Career Development Fellow in the Faculty of Theology, departing Oxford in 2005.
+Stavrakopoulou filled subsequent teaching and research positions at Oxford at Worcester College, as a junior research fellow and as a career development fellow in the Faculty of Theology, leaving Oxford in 2005.

-Stavrakopoulou began a position in Hebrew Bible and Ancient Religion in the University of Exeter's Department of Theology and Religion in 2005, rising to the level of senior lecturer by March 2011.
-She served as Head of Theology and Religion at Exeter between 2013 and 2016.
+Stavrakopoulou took up a position in Hebrew Bible and Ancient Religion in the University of Exeter's Department of Theology and Religion in 2005, rising to the level of senior lecturer by March 2011.
+She was head of Theology and Religion at Exeter between 2013 and 2016.

 In 2011, Stavrakopoulou was secretary of the British-based Society for Old Testament Study in 2011, and member of the European Association of Biblical Studies and of the US-based Society of Biblical Literature.

-Her 2021 book, God: An Anatomy, was shortlisted for the 2022 Wolfson History Prize.
+In 2021, she published God: An Anatomy, her first book for non-scholarly audiences.
+The book received critical acclaim, as well as some controversy.